ramanishsingh/analysis_viscosity/README.md

 ## How to use this package
 Run the parameters_main.py to calculate viscosty for the log files stored in ../simulation/{$i} folder (the relative path can be changed).
-Please check unit conversion in viscio.py (lines 103-114).
+Please check unit conversion in viscio.py (lines 100-115) and timestep (llog['timestep']).
 Default units are L:nm, E: kJ/mol, and Mass: au.

 ## Relevant papers